Here is Round #4 of the GIFs I use in emails once in a while to get my point across a little more effectively or just to give someone a laugh. 🙂

 If you only “shoot from the hip” or “roll the dice” periodically with your “Act Now!” type of advertising, you’re just hoping and praying that people choose you based on luck… or price.
 Sounds like a bad bet to me.

 So, I said that you need to figure out your message and your strategy FIRST.
 But you might not know how to do that.
 That’s ok.
-But neither do most other media people.
+But neither do most other media and marketing people.
 Most of them know how to place a media buy and that’s it.
 And those salespeople hand off some client notes to a “creative” person, and they come up with a pile of garbage that doesn’t work.

 I’ll help you with your advertising strategy.
 Your message.
 Your plan.